matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 # MSC3886: Simple client rendezvous capability

-In MSCyyyy a proposal is made to allow a user to login on a new device using an existing device by means of scanning a QR code.
+In MSCyyyy (to be published) a proposal is made to allow a user to login on a new device using an existing device by means of scanning a
+QR code.

 In order to facilitate this the two devices need some bi-directional communication channel which they can use to exchange information such as:

-- the homserver being used
+- the homeserver being used
 - the user ID
 - facilitation of issuing a new access token
 - device ID for end-to-end encryption